The AITO Dahl-Nygaard Prize - Statutes 2018

-- The AITO Ole-Johan Dahl and Kristen Nygaard prize is awarded annually to two individuals that have made significant technical contributions to the field of Object-Orientation.
+- Annually, AITO awards the Ole-Johan Dahl and Kristen Nygaard prize to two individuals that have made significant technical contributions to the field of Object-Orientation.
 The work should be in the spirit of the pioneering conceptual and/or implementation work of Dahl and Nygaard, which shaped our present view of programming and modeling, now known as Object-Orientation.

-- The prize is presented each year at the ECOOP conference.
+- The prize is presented by AITO each year at the ECOOP conference.

 - The prize consists of two awards: a Senior Prize given to a senior professional and a Junior Prize given to a junior professional.
 While the prizes are usually awarded annually, there may be exceptional occasions when one or both are left un-awarded at the discretion of the AITO Executive Committee, or even more than one prize in a category are awarded.